buseeyildirim/buseeyildirim/README.md

 ## I'm a Student and Full-Time Traveler!!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals:Learn more about Data Science.
+- 🥅 2022 Goals: Learn more about Data Science.
 - ⚡ Fun fact: I'm obsessed with Borderlands and Red Dead Redemption...